google/zetasql/docs/json_functions.md

   json_path, value
 ```

-Produces a new JSON value that is created by inserting JSON data into
+Produces a new JSON value that's created by inserting JSON data into
 a JSON array.

 Arguments: